stemoutreach/CodeCreateLab/1_Sense_HAT_Lab.md

 Demonstrate all of the following:
 - [ ] Scroll a custom message on the LED matrix
-- [ ] Capture and respond to a joystick direction
 - [ ] Read at least one sensor and display the result

 ---

-## 🧪 Ready to Level Up?
+## 🧪 Ready to level Up?

+Complete the one of the Sense Hat Challanges
+4th to 7th grade - [SenseHat Basic Challenge](/SenseHat_Basic_Challenge.md)
+8th to 10th grade - [SenseHat Advance Challenge](/SenseHat_Advance_Challenge.md)
-Complete the [Level 3 – Challenge](Challenges/Level3Challenge.md) and show your work to a mentor or coach to move on.
+Show your work to a mentor or coach to move on.